 We are committed to maintaining our independence and to avoid any support that could adversely affect our reputation.
 We will proactively seek a variety of funding sources and will not accept any support that threatens to compromise our independence.
 ALAN will not promote companies, products or services.
 This is made clear to all companies at the first point of contact.
 If a company makes any attempt to coerce ALAN to promote a product, or does not conform with the memorandum of understanding, we will reject the funds or terminate any ongoing project.

 ALAN receives funding from a range of pharmaceutical companies and we are committed to being transparent about the funding we receive.
-As such, we would like to thank the following companies for their support in 2018:
+As such, we would like to thank the following companies for their support in 2020 and 2021: